 - Manage Users

-- ☐ Manage Inventory
+- Manage Inventory

-- ☐ I: "Functional" REQ019 Manage Inventory
+- □ 1: "Functional" REQ019 Manage Inventory

-- 1.1: "Functional" REQ023 Store and Manage Books
+- III : "Functional" REQ023 Store and Manage Books

 - 1.1.1: "Functional" REQ022 Order Books

-- 1.1.2: "Functional" REQ021 List Stock Levels
+- ☑ 1.1.2: "Functional" REQ021 List Stock Levels

 - 1.1.3: "Functional" REQ020 Receive Books

 - 1.1.3.1: "Functional" REQ027 Add Books

 - ☑ 1.1.4: REQ032 Update Inventory

 - 1.2: "FunctionalRequirement" REQ122 Inventory Reports

 Shows the arrangement of a group of Requirements and other elements, and can show whether the elements are in the same Package or different Packages.
-It is a powerful way of presenting requirements information because connectors can be created to show how a Requirement relates to other elements in the Repository including other Requirements.
+It is an effective way of presenting requirements information because connectors can be created to show how a Requirement relates to other elements in the Repository including other Requirements.